madnuttah/unbound-docker/README.md

 You can pull the most recent image from Docker Hub using it's `latest` tag or by using the corresponding image version number:

-`docker pull madnuttah/unbound:latest`

-`docker pull madnuttah/unbound:1.1.0-0`
+`docker pull madnuttah/unbound:latest` or `docker pull madnuttah/unbound:1.1.0-0`

 The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.1.0-0`.

-There are canary builds of the image available each night 22:00 UTC from Monday to Friday.
+There are canary builds of the image available.
 You can pull the image using it's `canary` tag:

 `docker pull madnuttah/unbound:canary`